GEANT/nomad_cni/README.md

 ### CNIs segregation

-By default all CNIs are interconneccted.
+By default all CNIs are interconnected.
 CNIs segregation is achieved by setting `cni_cut_off` to `true`:

 ```puppet
 class { 'nomad_cni':